 Does admission constitute admission into a degree granting program at Santa Clara University?

 Admission to the Certificate of Advanced Accounting Proficiency program does not constitute admission to a degree-granting program at Santa Clara University.

 When are students enrolled in classes?

-Summer: Students admitted in January-April are enrolled in April.
-Students admitted after April 30 will be enrolled in May.
+Summer: Students admitted January-April are enrolled in April.
+Students admitted after April 30 will be enrolled upon receipt of the program deposit.